 What time do the flights depart Homer?

 Departure times are tide dependent as we will land you on a beach.
-The beaches we land on are often nicer and safer to land on than many DOT maintained airports in Alaska.
+The beaches we land on are often nicer and safer to land on than many gravel strip airports in Alaska.
 We plan our arrivals and departures around the tides.
 Please check in with Smokey Bay Air staff the day before your trip to find out what the departure time will be.